 Business Info

 We offer a range of decoration services, including residential and commercial interior design, event decoration, and consulting services.
 Our target market includes homeowners, real estate agents, and businesses looking to enhance their spaces.
 Our business model is service-based, focusing on direct client engagement and referrals.
+Decorators who want to specialize in full-room transformations can study the approach laid out in our room decor business plan template before settling on a service mix.

 SWOT Analysis